Tris123FC/Portfolio/1_homelessness_analysis/README.md

 source: [UK GOV - Statutory Homleness - 2024](https://www.gov.uk/government/statistical-data-sets/live-tables-on-homelessness)

 As we see from the chart, the population most at risk is between the ages of 25 and 44.
-This is probably the result of unemployment higher rates among these age groups which reduces long run income stability and increases the risk of being homeless.
+This is probably the result of higher unemployment rates among these age groups which reduces long run income stability and increases the risk of being homeless.

-A graph from the Website Statista, confirms the assumption of higher unemployment rates among those groups
+Below is a chart which displays the proportion of people unemployed by age group:

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/824b7f20-e66a-40f9-a99e-fa781d4cd860">

 source: [Statista - Unemployement in the UK by age group](https://www.statista.com/statistics/974421/unemployment-rate-uk-by-age/)

+The data confirms the assumption of higher unemployment rates among those groups.
+The higher unemployment rates among people aged between 24 and 35 suggest some inequality in job opportunities between age groups.

-Unemployment among these groups might be explained by:
+This inequality might be explained by:

 - poor economic performance, leaving employers unwilling to invest in new hires.